nose-devs/nose/README.txt

    Load logging config from this file -- bypasses all other logging config settings.

+-I=REGEX, --ignore-files=REGEX

+   Completely ignore any file that matches this regular expression.
+   Takes precedence over any other settings or plugins.
+Specifying this option will replace the default setting.
+Specify this option multiple times to add more regular expressions [NOSE_IGNORE_FILES]

 -e=REGEX, --exclude=REGEX

    Don't run tests that match regular expression [NOSE_EXCLUDE]